Workbench-Build/workbook/docs/index.md

 - Do you want to be able to pause the contract if/when things are going wrong ('circuit breaker'), and if so, who has that power (project team, community multi-sig, token holder vote)?
 - Do you want to put constraints on the amount of money that can move through the system in a single transaction (rate limiting, maximum usage)?
 - Do you want to create an [upgrade path for bugfixes and improvements](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts), or migrate to new contracts?
+- Is the security of Ethereum mainnet (and it's associated cost) a feature or a bug for your use case?
+Would you benefit from a faster/cheaper settlement layer, and if so, is a sidechain, L2, or optimistic solution best for your use case?

 Remember to have a full test suite with 100% test coverage (or close to it) so that your community and/or a profession review team isn't spending time on easily avoidable errors.